GMOD/jbrowse-react-app-rsbuild-demo/README.md

-# rsbuild with @jbrowse/react-app
+# rsbuild with @jbrowse/react-app2

-This is a demo of using the @jbrowse/react-app NPM package with rsbuild (see https://rsbuildjs.dev/)
+This is a demo of using the @jbrowse/react-app2 NPM package with rsbuild (see https://rsbuildjs.dev/)

-## Demo of `@jbrowse/react-app` with rsbuild

 See this app running at https://jbrowse.org/demos/app-rsbuild/.